Raag Singhal

 Anuraag Hari "Raag" Singhal (born 1963) is a United States district judge of the United States District Court for the Southern District of Florida.
+He previously served as a Florida state court judge from 2011 to 2019.

 Biography

+Singhal was born to parents emigrated to the US from India.

 Singhal received a Bachelor of Arts from Rice University.
 He earned his Juris Doctor from the Wake Forest University School of Law.
 He began his career as an associate at Fleming, O'Bryan & Fleming in 1989, and spent a year there before becoming an Assistant State Attorney in Broward County.
 From 1993 to 2011, Singhal maintained a criminal defense and appellate practice in the Fort Lauderdale area.
-He was appointed to the Seventeenth Judicial Circuit Court by Governor Rick Scott and served from 2011 to 2019.
+He was appointed to Seventeenth Judicial Circuit Court of Florida by Governor Rick Scott and served from 2011 to 2019.
+He is married to Lisa Kay, a physician, and has three children.

-State Supreme Court consideration
+State supreme court consideration

 In January 2019, Singhal was considered for one of three vacancies on the Supreme Court of Florida.

 Federal judicial service

 In 2017, Singhal was one of ten finalists considered for a federal judgeship in South Florida.
-On August 14, 2019, President Trump announced his intent to nominate Singhal to serve as a United States District Judge of the United States District Court for the Southern District of Florida.
+On August 14, 2019, President Donald Trump announced his intent to nominate Singhal to serve as a United States district judge of the United States District Court for the Southern District of Florida.
 On September 9, 2019, his nomination was sent to the Senate.
 He was nominated to the seat vacated by James I. Cohn, who assumed senior status on August 5, 2016.
 On September 11, 2019, a hearing on his nomination was held before the Senate Judiciary Committee.
 On October 24, 2019, his nomination was reported out of committee by a 17–5 vote.